About your Application

 Tuition Fees

-Tuition fees are payable in advance on a per-semester basis.
-You must pay your f irst fee as outlined on the Acceptance page in your LoO before CIT can issue a CoE.
-Remaining fees can be paid before each semester after you receive an invoice.
-You may also need to pay additional fees such as material fees for textbooks, stationery, or equipment.
+Tuition fees are payable in advance on a per-semester or per-term basis depending on your course of study.
+You must pay your first fee as outlined on the Acceptance page in your LOO before CIT can issue a COE .
+Remaining fees can be paid before each term or semester after you receive an invoice.
+You may also need to pay additional fees such as material fees, fees for textbooks, stationery, or equipment.

 See Courses to find current information on the additional fees for each course.